CrowdHailer/gen_browser/README.md

 The fact it goes through a mailer process is just an implementation detail.

 linearizability should be enforcable by making a call, MyModule.dispatch could return conflict.

-Finally once the above is proved extract addresses and make a Comms.Monad and a general Comms.Worker.
-This work should be done after discovering if a general equivalent to `:gen.call` and `Process.monitor` are needed.

-Pure messages with comms means no untestable side effects EVER.
-How things are modelled through session types.
-By this point we might need Rust for affine types.

 ### Better encoding decoding